top of page

 What's special about YOUR animal?

 Every species has specific welfare needs and requires different care and conditions.
 You can't feed a dog and a horse the same way!
-Every species of animal has evolved specific, characteristic features because they helped them survive and thrive in a particular environmental niche.

 It starts with you: